redendie/Getting-and-Cleaning-Data-Course-Project/Code Book.md

 The original measurements are recorded in the text files in the `test/Inertial Signals` and `train/Inertial Signals` subdirectories of the main folder.
 According to the assignment, these files need not be read by the program, since the focus is on the columns containing a mean or a standard deviation.

-A first binding work involves (in the case of the test data) binding column-wise the files `test/y_test.txt`, `test/X_test.txt`, and `test/subject_test.txt`.
+A first binding work involves (in the case of the test data) binding the files `test/y_test.txt`, `test/X_test.txt`, and `test/subject_test.txt` column-wise.
 Indeed,  the first row in these three files correspond to the same measurements.

-Since the *test* and *train* datasets have been created by simply splitting the original dataset into two groups of non-overlapping datasets, the program will simply bind the two smaller datasets (row-wise) to build the original dataset.
+Since the *test* and *train* datasets have been created by simply splitting the original dataset into two groups of non-overlapping datasets, the program will bind the two smaller datasets row-wise to build the original dataset.

 ## The code